Hyperproof/hypersync-sdk/README.md

 ## Documentation

-To get started with the Hypersync SDK hop on over to the [SDK documentation](doc/00-toc.md).
+To get started with the Hypersync SDK hop on over to the [SDK documentation](doc/000-toc.md).

 ## Release Notes

+### 0.9.0

+- Updated with various improvements.

 ### 0.8.10